 Welcome to the Benalmádena Cable Car!!!

-We are about to travel uphill for just over one and a half miles, starting from the town centre of Arroyo de la Miel, at about 500 feet above sea level and ending up at 2,500 feet on the summit of Mount Calamorro.
+We are about to travel uphill with the audioguide for just over one and a half miles, starting from the town centre of Arroyo de la Miel, at about 500 feet above sea level and ending up at 2,500 feet on the summit of Mount Calamorro.
 The climb takes approximately 15 minutes and we will be travelling at an average speed of about eleven and a half feet per second.

 The origins of Arroyo de la Miel date back to 1784 when Félix Solesio bought the plot of land on which the Plaza de España square stands today in order to build a card stock factory.
 However, it went bankrupt in 1803 and the land was shared out amongst the workers.
 They built their houses and that’s how the square was created.
 Then the town began to grow and it became the place we know today.
 The name of Arroyo de la Miel, which in English translates as Honey Stream, is quaint.
 Apparently there were a number of streams here in the old days and there was a lot of beekeeping in the area.
 Hence the name.

 We are in the municipality of Benalmádena, which stretches from the southern foothills of the Sierra de Mijas mountain range to the edge of the Mediterranean.
 One of its peculiarities is that it is made up of three different urban areas which have now practically united as one, as seen from a bird’s eye view.
 Firstly, by the sea, we have Benalmádena Costa.
-Then, and we are just travelling over it, we’ve got Arroyo de la Miel and then, if we look over to our left as the cable car moves forward, we will see Benalmádena Pueblo which is characterised by its whitewashed houses, so typical of Andalusian towns.
+Then, and we are just travelling over it with the audioguide, we’ve got Arroyo de la Miel and then, if we look over to our left as the cable car moves forward, we will see Benalmádena Pueblo which is characterised by its whitewashed houses, so typical of Andalusian towns.
 The colour is due to the use of slaked lime to paint their walls, which helps reflect the sun’s rays and keep the temperature inside the houses pleasant during the summer.

 We are also going to cross over one of our country’s most important motorways, the A7.
 It is known as the Mediterranean motorway because it runs all along the Mediterranean coast, from Algeciras to Barcelona.